-Blindspot's Jaimie Alexander's Vanicure Will Keep You Fresh Down There
+This Vanicure Kit Will Keep You Fresh Down There

 As a specialty product, they also offer the VV Beauty Mist, a rosehip mist that refreshes the area, leaving a light, soothing scent of roses.

-All of the products are TSA approved and purse-friendly, you can smell like roses no matter where you are.
+All of the products are TSA approved and purse-friendly, so you can smell like roses no matter where you are.

 Pro tip: Take your essentials kit with you to your next hair removal appointment to reduce any inflammation and soothe skin, post-wax, sugaring, lasering, etc.

-Although The Perfect V doesn't have anything specific for public hair, Emma Roberts has a recommendation: "...I use Fur Oil.
+Although The Perfect V doesn't have anything specific for public hair, Emma Watson has a recommendation: "...I use Fur Oil.
 I'll use that anywhere from the ends of my hair to my eyebrows to my pubic hair.
 It's an amazing all-purpose product," she told Into the Gloss.

 Will you give it a try?
 Tell us below!